Explore the Levels of Change Management

 prosci-change-practitioner-equips-people-managers-for-their-role-in-change

-Becoming a great leader of change involves learning how to prepare and equip others during change.
-When you enable people managers with the right knowledge, tools and support, they can grow into well-equipped allies who will engage with their teams and help you move organizational changes forward.
-Here are five tips to help them succeed.
+When you enable people managers with the right knowledge, tools and support, they can grow into well-equipped allies who will engage with their teams and help move organizational changes forward.
+Here are five proven tips to help them succeed.

 1. Build Support for the Change

-The Communications Plan should have a section focused on people managers, explaining why the change is happening, the benefits of the change, and the nature of the change from the manager’s perspective.
-These communications should start very early in the project life cycle to ensure adequate time before people managers are asked to communicate with their teams.
-In addition to general change-related messages, the plan should communicate specific messages about the roles people managers play in change and how to prepare, equip and support their teams.
+The Communications Plan should have a section focused on people managers, explaining why the change is happening, the benefits, and the nature of the change from the manager's perspective.
+These communications should start very early in the project lifecycle to ensure adequate time before people managers are asked to communicate with their teams.

 Research shows that communications are most effective when they come from preferred senders.
 In the case of people managers, messages should come from leadership and the people manager's direct supervisor.
-It is critical to use two-way communication to allow for exchanges and feedback.
+Two-way communication is essential to allow for exchanges and feedback.

 BPCM-12-Blog Images-PreferredSenders-Callouts